dreamking60/d3-start-to-finish-leanpub/manuscript/31 PRACTICAL Add transitions.md

 4. Initialise the country group positions.
 5. Add a transition to the circle radii (so they expand when the page loads).

-### Add a key function to the data join
+## Add a key function to the data join

-In the previous section we discussed the importance of adding a key function to the data join if:
+In the previous chapter we discussed the importance of adding a key function to the data join if:

 * the **array is sorted**
 * the elements are **positioned according to array index** and